 A cedrusPad object is optional.
 You only need to make one if you want to change a property from default.

 An object of type cedrusPad provides options for a Cedrus response pad, e.g. for use by a cedrusPress element.
 You can have multiple cedrusPad objects in an experiment.
-In an experiment script you can make one outside trials with the command cedrusPadObject and add it with addToExperiment.
+In an experiment script you can make them outside trials using function cedrusPadObject and add them using addToExperiment.

 A string that is name of the serial port the pad is on, as accepted by Psychtoolbox IOPort('OpenSerialPort').
 From Psychtoolbox documentation: On Windows this could be, e.g. <cds>"COM1"<cds>, <cds>"COM2"<cds>, etc.; on Mac it is a path to a BSD device file, e.g. <cds>"/dev/cu.usbserial-FT3Z95V5"<cds> for a serial-over-USB device with unique ID FT3Z95V5; on Linux e.g. <cds>"/dev/ttyS0"<cds> for the first real serial port, <cds>"/dev/ttyUSB0"<cds> for the first serial-over-USB device, etc.

 By default the pad connection runs at 115.2k baud.
 If you set fullBaud = <cd>false<cd>, it reduces to 57.6k.
 Maybe helpful if pad connection/operation is unreliable on your system at the full rate.